 physical evidence Physical evidence refers to the tangible and intangible elements that make up the environment in which services are provided.
 Both influence customer feedback on the entire service.
 For example, a clean and comfortable interior in a restaurant can enhance customers' perception of the dining experience.
 The intangible aspects of service delivery - such as reputation and the opinion of other customers - are the elements of service marketing that affect how customers perceive them.

-– process (Process) refers to all activities that a company takes to facilitate the provision of services.
-Efficient and effective processes allow the service provider to anticipate customer needs.
+– process (Process), refers to all the activities a company undertakes to facilitate the provision of services.
+Efficient and effective processes allow a service company to anticipate customer needs.
 They help identify and implement appropriate solutions and respond to customer feedback to improve service delivery.
-Marketing instruments used in this area can increase customer satisfaction, which is important from the point of view customer lifetime value.
+Marketing instruments applied in this area can increase customer satisfaction, which is important in terms of customer lifetime value.

 What to consider when choosing marketing instruments?

 Markets often change faster than marketing.
-Properly understood, it performs a strategic function and should be the driving force behind the company's strategy.
+Properly understood, this has a strategic function and should drive the company's strategy.
 This applies to all products and services.
-Meanwhile, many companies operate on the basis of deeply entrenched practices, and the marketing instruments used do not always have to bring the expected effect.
-Product, price, location, and promotion are useful building blocks in creating the right marketing kit that a company can use to strategically dominate a chosen target market.
-This does not mean, however, that the concept once implemented will always be effective.
-Each P carries a number of tools to achieve goals, which, after all, change over time.
-It is precisely what the company's goal is at the moment that determines which marketing instruments will best serve to achieve it.
+Meanwhile, many companies operate on the basis of deeply ingrained practices, yet applied marketing instruments may not always have the desired effect.
+Product, price, place and promotion are useful building blocks in creating the right marketing mix that a company can use to strategically dominate its chosen target market.
+However, this does not mean that once implemented, the concept will always be effective.
+Every P carries with it a range of tools to achieve objectives, which, after all, change over time.
+It is what the company's objective is at any given time that determines which marketing instruments will best serve to achieve it.